-Mucositis causes inflammation and ulceration of the digestive tract lining.
+Mucositis describes inflammation and ulceration of the digestive tract lining.
 It can cause painful sores in the mouth or gastrointestinal symptoms.
 It often results from cancer treatments.

 When the thin mucous membrane that lines the digestive tract becomes inflamed, it can be painful.
 This condition, mucositis, can develop anywhere along the digestive tract, but it is common in the mouth.
 As such, the term mucositis is more synonymous with oral mucositis.

-Below, we discuss the symptoms and causes of mucositis, as well as the treatment options.
+In this article, we will discuss the symptoms and causes of mucositis, as well as the treatment options.

 Mucositis can cause a range of symptoms, many of which affect the mouth.
-Some common symptoms of mucositis include:
+Some common symptoms of oral mucositis may include:

 - dry mouth